-informal-bid contract: Contract that has Informal Bid Authorized by Pub Cont Code § 10122 on the cover of the Notice to Bidders and Special Provisions.
+informal-bid contract: Contract that has Informal Bid Authorized by Pub Cont Code § 10122 on the cover of the Specifications.

 job site: Area within the defined boundaries of a project.

 Labor Surcharge and Equipment Rental Rates: Caltrans publication that lists labor surcharge and equipment rental rates.